NixOS/rfcs/rfcs/0051-mark-stale-issues.md

 # Summary
 [summary]: #summary

-Close stale Nixpkgs issues and pull requests (hereafter both referred to as simply "issues") on GitHub using an application provided by GitHub.
+Mark stale Nixpkgs issues and pull requests (hereafter both referred to as simply "issues") on GitHub using an application provided by GitHub.